 It's great to enjoy company of others, but I can't remember myself feeling sad that "it was all over", after having spent some hours chatting, laughing, singing, joking, reminiscing, or playing a game.

 Not that it would progressively become "tiring" in a real sense of the word, but, as the hours are accumulating, there is only so much fun you can derive from all of it before it starts turning into a pattern of repeating and re-telling.

 I would say, it was all about balancing life at that young age.
-Then it may turn into something of a little different character when age starts imposing new themes centered over health complaints, doctors visits, politics, and well - all those things generated from a lack of youth-hormones.
+Then it may turn into something of a little different character when age starts imposing new themes centered over health complaints, doctors visits, politics, and well -- all those things generated from a lack of youth-hormones.
+I would say.

 Something with a Verdict to Stay Private

 Long ago I realized how solitude would give me experiences and realizations so deep that I could not share them with anyone.
 I tried a few times and that turned out to be a bad idea, because my lack to find the right words seemed to make me look weird.
 You must have had those experiences when it felt like you were describing the taste of strawberries to someone who never had any.

 It took some time and maturing to get used to what was initially a painful fact that some parts of myself will forever stay a mystery to others, simply because words mostly sound different between lips and in ears.

 In more instances than I could remember I would go through what they coined as "peak experience", an epiphany of rare closeness with the essence of life in all its glory, like in those times of walking alone on a Hawaiian beach at sunset, all sucked into that beauty of multicolored sky and the intimidating mass of the Pacific.